Automotive & Parts — European Union (EU)

 Certification Introduction

-• After passing certification, products can be legally sold and registered in all 27 EU member states, and are also accepted in non-EU countries that recognize EU rules such as Norway and Switzerland.
-Small-batch vehicles with an annual output of ≤1500 units can apply for a simplified certification process.
+The EU market for motor vehicles and their components implements a mandatory access system.
+Complete vehicles require Whole Vehicle Type Approval (WVTA), and components circulated and sold separately require individual E-mark certification.
+After passing certification, products can be legally sold and registered in all 27 EU member states, and are also accepted in non-EU countries that recognize EU rules such as Norway and Switzerland.
+Small-batch models with an annual output of ≤1500 units can apply for a simplified certification process.

 Technical Requirements